The quick start guide for analyzing Fiber-seq data

 .

-Fiber-seq peaks and UCSC browser tracks
+Fiber-seq peaks and UCSC browser tracks (FIRE)

 Once you have a phased bam file, you can identify Fiber-seq inferred regulatory elements (FIREs) to call Fiber-seq peaks and make a UCSC trackHub.
 Please see the FIRE repository for more details.